 Mythical Human Vessel is a trilogy of records written and performed by the songwriter and guitarist Paul Masvidal.
 They are the first independent solo releases on his label, Masvidalien Records, of which the first collection, Mythical, will drop May 31, 2019.

-Best known for leading the influential progressive rock group Cynic, Masvidal recorded embryonic demos of these tightly-crafted songs over a decade ago.
-“These little beings tapped me on the shoulder one day, and from that point forward, I listened,” he recalls.
+Best known for leading the influential progressive rock group Cynic, Masvidal has been developing many of these tightly-crafted songs for over a decade.
+“These little beings tapped me on the shoulder one day, asking to be completed, and from that point forward, I listened,” he recalls.

 Pain is a doorway